 QRIS RATING SPECIALIST

 Sapna Shah is a QRIS Rating Specialist with the Center for Child and Family Studies at WestEd E3 Institute.
-Sapna helps plan and execute the process for outreach, initiating, organizing, coordinating, and implementing the Quality Rating and Improvement System (QRIS) in Santa Clara County.
-She also develops effective communication processes and networks to access and disseminate information; assists with strategic planning functions related to the implementation of the QRIS.
+Sapna helps plan and execute the process for outreach, initiating, organizing, and implementing the Quality Rating and Improvement System (QRIS) in Santa Clara County.
+She also develops effective communication processes and networks to access and disseminate information and assists with strategic planning functions related to the implementation of the QRIS.
 Sapna provides technical assistance resources to childcare providers, participates in local coalitions and committees and serves on the Santa Clara County Local Early Education Planning Council.
-Sapna reviews QRIS site portfolios, conducts site rating visits, and regular orientations for new and participating QRIS sites, scores and finalizes site ratings and generates Site Rating Reports for identified QRIS sites in Santa Clara County.
+Sapna conducts site rating visits, and finalizes site ratings for identified QRIS sites in Santa Clara County.
 Prior to joining WestEd, Sapna has served as an Early Childhood Educator in the Bay Area since 2006.
 Sapna holds a BS degree in Biology from India and received her ECE Certification from De Anza College, Cupertino, CA.